Code-Institute-Submissions/EliteFitness/README.md

 * Six images instead of five for the image gallery as it made better use of the space and also provides more information for the user.
 * Image gallery layout 3 x 2 on tablet and as a block on mobile as it looked better.
 * No image shown in the "About Us" section as I felt the text was better on it's own.
-* Images and paragraps for the gym trainers not represented on a carousel.
+* Images and paragraphs for the gym trainers not represented on a carousel.
 On large screens and up they remain side by side, on small and medium screens they are shown as a block.
 * Cards added above the timetable as I thought it would be good for the user to see what the different options in the timetable were.
 * The form is the first section on the "Contact" page so the user could find it immediately if they wanted to contact the gym.
 * Social media icons and links are the last item shown on the footer.